 - Do not select a "Concentration or Area of Specialization".

 - Within 24 hours, you will receive an e-mail confirmation for your application.
-You can also verify that your application was correctly submitted by logging on to Minerva.

 The following is a list of all the materials that should be uploaded to complete the on-line application.
 We will not begin to consider your application until ALL the materials have been received.
 We are not always able to send you a letter indicating whether your application is complete or not; therefore, it is the responsibility of the applicant to ensure all their documents have been uploaded and can view their application status on-line.